TheHive-Project/TheHiveDocs/installation/install-guide.md

 The RPM release package installs two repositories: `thehive-project-stable` and `thehive-project-beta`.
 The latter contains pre-release, beta versions and is disabled by default.
 If you want to install them and help us find bugs to the benefit of the whole community, you can enable it by editing `/etc/yum.repos.d/thehive-rpm.repo` and set `enable` value to `1` for `thehive-project-beta` repository.

 ### DEB
 Debian packages are published on a Bintray repository.
-All packages are signed using our GPG key [562CBC1C](https://raw.githubusercontent.com/TheHive-Project/Cortex/master/PGP-PUBLIC-KEY).
+All packages are signed using our GPG key [562CBC1C](https://raw.githubusercontent.com/TheHive-Project/TheHive/master/PGP-PUBLIC-KEY).
 Its fingerprint is:

 `0CD5 AC59 DE5C 5A8E 0EE1  3849 3D99 BB18 562C BC1C`

-To install the Cortex Debian package, use the following commands:
+To install the x Debian package, use the following commands:
 ```bash
 echo 'deb https://dl.bintray.com/thehive-project/debian-stable any main' | sudo tee -a /etc/apt/sources.list.d/thehive-project.list
 sudo apt-key adv --keyserver hkp://pgp.mit.edu --recv-key 562CBC1C